Tesla CEO Elon Musk offers to buy Twitter for $43 billion

 Analyst Daniel Ives of Wedbush said in a client note that he believes “this soap opera will end with Musk owning Twitter after this aggressive hostile takeover of the company.”
 He thinks it would be hard for any other bidders or consortium to come forward and said Twitter’s board will likely be forced to accept Musk’s offer or start a process to sell the company.

 The billionaire has been a vocal critic of Twitter in recent weeks, mostly over his belief that it falls short on free speech principles.
 The social media platform has angered followers of Donald Trump and other far-right political figures who’ve had their accounts suspended for violating its content standards on violence, hate or harmful misinformation.
-Musk also has a history of his own tweets causing legal problems.
+Musk has described himself as a “free speech absolutist” but is also known for blocking other Twitter users who question or disagree with him.

 After Musk announced his stake, Twitter quickly offered him a seat on its board on the condition that he not own more than 14.9% of the company’s outstanding stock, according to a filing.
-But he said five days later that he’d declined.
+But the company said five days later that he’d declined.

+Twitter hasn't done as well as its social media rivals and lost money last year.
+The company reported a net loss of $221 million for 2021 largely tied to the settlement of a lawsuit by shareholders who said the company misled investors about how much its user base was growing and how much users interacted with its platform.
+Its co-founder Jack Dorsey resigned as CEO in late November and was replaced by new CEO Parag Agrawal.

-Musk’s 81 million Twitter followers make him one of the most popular figures on the platform, rivaling pop stars like Ariana Grande and Lady Gaga.
-But his prolific tweeting has sometimes gotten him into trouble with the SEC and others.
+Musk’s more than 81 million Twitter followers make him one of the most popular figures on the platform, rivaling pop stars like Ariana Grande and Lady Gaga.
+But his prolific tweeting has sometimes gotten him into trouble with the U.S. Securities and Exchange Commission and others.

 Musk and Tesla in 2018 agreed to pay $40 million in civil fines and for Musk to have his tweets approved by a corporate lawyer after he tweeted about having the money to take Tesla private at $420 per share.
 That didn’t happen, but the tweet caused Tesla’s stock price to jump.
 Musk’s latest trouble with the SEC could be his delay in notifying regulators of his growing stake in Twitter.